-• any potential social and/or economic effects to Aboriginal groups that may arise as a result of the Project;

-- any potential effects on current and proposed uses of land and resources by Aboriginal groups for traditional purposes; - any effects on hunting, fishing, trapping, cultural and other traditional uses of the land (e.g. collection of medicinal plants, use of sacred sites), as well as related effects on lifestyle, culture and quality of life of Aboriginal groups and measures to avoid, mitigate, compensate or accommodate effects on traditional uses; - any effects of alterations to access into the area on Aboriginal groups, including deactivation or reclamation of access roads; - any effects of the project on heritage and archaeological resources in the project area that are of importance or concern to Aboriginal groups; - a discussion of any factors that may inhibit or foster the flow of economic and other benefits to Aboriginal communities; and - any effect the Project may have on current use lands and resources for traditional purposes by Aboriginal peoples, including but not limited to hunting, fishing, trapping and gathering.
+- potential social and/or economic effects to Aboriginal groups that may arise as a result of the Project; - effects of the Project may have on current use of lands and resource for traditional purposes by Aboriginal peoples, including but not limited to hunting, fishing, navigation, trapping, gathering, cultural and other traditional uses of the land (e.g. collection of medicinal plants, use of sacred sites), as well as related effects on lifestyle, culture and quality of life of Aboriginal groups and measures to avoid, mitigate, compensate or accommodate effects on traditional uses; - effects of alterations to access into the area on Aboriginal groups, including deactivation or reclamation of access roads; - effects of the project on heritage and archaeological resources in the project area that are of importance or concern to Aboriginal groups; - a discussion of any factors that may inhibit or foster the flow of economic and other benefits to Aboriginal communities.